What is Firmware & How to Update Your Netgear Router Safely?

 Restart:

-Troubleshooting: Netgear Router Firmware Update Failed
+Troubleshooting: Firmware Update for Netgear Router Failed

 - Check Your Internet Connection: Confirm your internet connection is stable previously starting the elevation.